 If you’re looking to rough it out a bit more, a potentially cheaper option for you that also gives you more control in terms check-in/check-out time and where you can stay.
 By camping or renting a campervan, you can literally sleep right where you want to be the next morning to catch that beautiful sunset and hit the ground running.

 Campervans may not be for everyone but these vans that have their own beds built into the rear compartment are going to be your best bet in terms of saving money because you’ll be able to combine the cost of a car rental and accommodations all together.
 It may not be glamorous but it is very practical and if I were to do Iceland again, I’d definitely go this route.
-Give companies like Happy Campers and Campervan Iceland a browse!
+Give companies such as Happy Campers and Campervan Iceland a browse!

 You’ll find out in our itinerary below that we picked up a few hitchhikers along the way and what we learned from these ambitious kids is that camping is totally viable.
 What’s beautiful about Iceland is that there’s this culture of camping and so the country has built a ton of facilities around the island which gives you free access buildings where you can clean up and land to set up camp.
 On the hitchhiking front, they told us that they had a lot of trouble getting rides especially when in more remote areas.

-The 8 DAY ROAD TRIP ITINERARY
+8 DAY ICELAND ITINERARY

 Now with the basics out of the way, you’re part of the way through your planning.
 The next step is to start figuring out how you’re going to be laying out your Icelandic adventure.

 The following is a high level outline of everything we did, sights we saw, and all the things I learned that I wish I knew.
-By no means is this meant to be a copy and paste job but if you’re tight on planning time, you’re certainly welcome to it and download the spreadsheet by signing up.
+By no means is this meant to be a copy and paste job but if you’re tight on planning time, you’re certainly welcome to it and grab the spreadsheet by signing up.

 For a more personal recounting of our Icelandic experience head over to my other article.